Particular/docs.particular.net/serviceinsight/sequence-diagram/index.md

 When NServiceBus sends or publishes a message it adds specific headers such as `NServiceBus.MessageId`, which is a unique ID for that message.
 The first message to be sent in a conversation will also get a unique `ConversationId` header.

-If the handling of an incoming message causes more messages to be sent or published, those outgoing messages are given an `NServiceBus.RelatedTo` header equal to the `MessageId` of the incoming message and are given the same `ConversationId` as the incoming message.
+If the handling of an incoming message results in outgoing messages, those messages are given an `NServiceBus.RelatedTo` header equal to the `MessageId` of the incoming message and are given the same `ConversationId` as the incoming message.

 Additional headers are used to determine endpoint names, message intent and other factors.
 [Read more about headers](/nservicebus/messaging/headers.md).